Selling Your Car to CarMax

 It is, however, polite of them to humor you in this way and allow you the temporary illusion of control.

 Once this pre-interview is concluded, you will be asked to wait in a holding area where other car owners nervously sip watered-down instant coffee as they wait to be told the terrible news of their car’s current dollar value.
-A short time later, after CarMax mechanics have completed their inspection of your car and uncovered all of the lies you’ve just told about its present condition, you will be collected by your representative and ushered back to his desk to be provided with a quote.
+A short time later, after CarMax mechanics have completed their inspection of your vehicle and uncovered all of the lies you’ve just told about its present condition, you will be collected by your representative and ushered back to his desk to be provided with a quote.

 This is the moment your CarMax representative relishes the most, when the reason they took this job and forwent their hopes and dreams comes into sharp relief.

 Exacting retribution for your having lied to him earlier, he will proceed through the mechanics’ itemized checklist, telling you that the mechanic found little to no problem with anything having to do with your car.
-This will cause you to think to yourself, “Wow, I may have actually pulled one over on these guys, and I’m going to make off with even more money than I expected!”
+This will cause you to think to yourself, “Wow, I actually pulled one over on these guys, and I’m going to make off with even more money than I expected!”

 But then the representative will end by saying, “And we’re prepared to offer you … $500 for your car.”

-After a feeble attempt to launch a counter argument, during which the representative will not bother speaking and only shake his head in reply, pitying your compromised position, you’ll relent and accept the offer.
+So after a feeble attempt to launch a counter argument, during which the representative will not bother speaking and only shake his head in reply, pitying your compromised position, you’ll relent and accept the offer.

-And then, as you wait for your Uber to drive you home, you will again notice that banner in the parking lot, and you’ll realize that $500 more than their competitor’s offer means that your car is actually worth nothing.
+And then, as you wait for your Uber to drive you home, you will again notice that banner in the parking lot, and you’ll realize that $500 more than their competitor’s offer means that CarMax believes your car is actually worth nothing.